-This autumn, he’ll be taking these skills on the road with his One Size Fits All Tour (after filming the hotly-anticipated returning series of How to Look Good Naked), and Gok is keen to point out that he is rewarded by continuing to spread the body confidence message up close and in person: “It’s not a selfless act doing One Size Fits All, I get a huge amount out of it.
+In Autumn 2019 he took these skills on the road with his One Size Fits All Tour (after filming the hotly-anticipated returning series of How to Look Good Naked).
+Gok is keen to point out that he is rewarded by continuing to spread the body confidence message up close and in person: “It’s not a selfless act doing One Size Fits All, I get a huge amount out of it.

 “Even just talking about how I felt in the past about my body, how I feel about it now, the dangers of negative body image, and what that can do to you – I get a huge amount of confidence from that because I get to help people, to share their stories, and it confirms my beliefs and politics when it comes to the body confidence movement.”

 Gok is driven to work on projects where he can make a difference.
-I’m reminded of the Gay Times Global Pride campaign he supported last year, helping to shed light on the appalling mistreatment of the LGBT+ community in countries across the world.
+I’m reminded of the Gay Times Global Pride campaign he supported in 2018, helping to shed light on the appalling mistreatment of the LGBT+ community in countries across the world.
 Gok tells me sadly, this isn’t an issue that is going away.

-He’s just returned from a press trip in Warsaw, Poland, where civil rights activist Elzbieta Podleśna, was arrested, and her laptop, phone, and private communications were seized.
+He recalls returning from a press trip in Warsaw, Poland, where civil rights activist Elzbieta Podleśna, was arrested, and her laptop, phone, and private communications were seized.
 Her ‘crime’ was sharing an image of the Virgin Mary with a rainbow halo, to protest against the Church’s exclusion of the LGBT+ community from religion.
-“She’s now had her entire work and her entire life, personally and professionally, investigated over this one image,” Gok says, with deep frustration in his voice.
+“She had her entire work and her entire life, personally and professionally, investigated over this one image,” Gok says, with deep frustration in his voice.

 And this isn’t an isolated incident.
 “We’re in such terrible shape at the moment.
 Look at the Sultan of Brunei and the death penalty for LGBT+ people,” he continues.
 “Now, they’re not going to enforce that as a law, but we kind of forget that actually you can still be arrested or beaten in that country for your sexuality.